-This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
-It constitutes New Era Fuels’ slavery and human trafficking statement for the financial year ended 31 October 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2019.
+It constitutes New Era Fuels’ slavery and human trafficking statement for the financial year ended 31 October 2021.
 It covers the activities of New Era Fuels.

 New Era Fuels uses a wide range of suppliers who supply goods for sale, provide services at events and support our operations.
 Having reviewed our business operations and relationships, we believe that the area of highest modern slavery risk is in the supply chain supporting the procurement of goods for resale in our network.

-New Era Fuels has an internal team responsible for assessing information and documentation submitted by suppliers.
+New Era Fuels have an internal team responsible for assessing information and documentation submitted by suppliers.
 Should a supplier fail or refuse to provide the information required or meet New Era Fuels’ expectations, this may result in New Era Fuels not entering into a relationship with them or terminating any current relationship.